-Before you start shopping, think about how you’ll be using your tablet and what kind of tablet you want.
+Before you start looking, think about how you’ll be using your tablet and what kind of tablet you want.
 Start by answering these questions.

 When you’re ready to start comparing models, start with these features to see how they stack up against one another.